denizariyan/VSterilizer/README.md

 sudo node main.js
 ```

-### 2. After running the script you will get a response similar to the one below mentioning that both the the scanner utility and the API listener utility is running.
+### 2. After running the script you will get a response similar to the one below mentioning that both the the scanner utility and the API listener utility is running

 ```bash
 Started to monitor for USB inserts!
 Listening on port 8080!
 ```

-### 3. Plug a USB device to the computer.
+### 3. Plug a USB device to the computer

 ### 4. The script will detect the newly plugged in USB device and start scanning it immediately and send a status message to the API endpoint that it is accessing a new USB device.
-Example API call below.
+Example API call below

 ```bash
 {